Transfer VM From AWS EC2 to Akamai Using Disk Images

 Back up Your Data on AWS EC2

-AWS provides two approaches to creating a backup:
+AWS provides two approaches to create a backup of your EC2 instance:

 Migrating to Akamai Cloud